EugenMayer/lb-benchmarks/README.md

 - we use `minio/warp` as the benchmark client
 - Invoked via `warp put --host <> --access-key minio --secret-key miniominiominio --autoterm` so put tests only
+- Hint: `nginx` is not tested because we could not get it running with warp.
+We did not yet invest too much time fiddling this out, if you can, tell us :)

 # Results